shree675/MyMargdarshaka/README.md

 ## User Guide and Features
 To use this platform as a student/learner:
-* Click on 'GET STARTED' and then 'SIGNIN AS A STUDENT'.
+* Click on 'GET STARTED' and then 'SIGN IN AS A STUDENT'.
 * Provide your phone number and verify your OTP.
 * Enter your details - name, preferred language of instruction, interested subjects that you want to learn and time slots as per your convenience.
 * Click on 'ASSIGN MENTORS'.
-You will be assigned mentors for the subjects you chose in the previous step as per availability.
+You will be assigned mentors for the subjects you choose in the previous step as per availability.
 * Get started on the subjects and have a happy learning experience!
 * You can view your progress on the right panel and you can change your details or request for a change in mentor in the dashboard page.
 * You can provide regular feedback about the platform or experience in the feedback page.